Why freelance finances feel like feast or famine

 Sole trader or limited company

 Both structures work well for freelancers, but each carries different responsibilities and tax treatment.
 As a sole trader, you and the business are legally the same thing, with lighter admin and everything taxed as personal income through Self Assessment.
-As a limited company, the company is a separate legal entity, generally involving Corporation Tax on profits and a combination of salary and dividends for what you draw personally — more admin, but potentially more flexibility as income grows.
-There's no universally right answer; it depends on your income level, your plans and your appetite for the extra structure that comes with incorporating.
+As a limited company, the company is a separate legal entity: Corporation Tax is 19% on profits up to £50,000 and 25% above £250,000, with Marginal Relief between, and you draw a combination of salary and dividends personally.

 IR35: relevant if you also contract